dhis2/app-platform/docs/config/extending-vite-config.md

 :::note
 The config file uses an `.mjs` extension so that it can import the `defineConfig()` helper from `vite`, which only supports an ES Module build.

+If you're using TypeScript, you can use an `.mts` extension.
 :::

 ```js filename='viteConfigExtensions.mjs'